Aswendt-Lab/Project_Microbiome/README.md

 ## Step-by-Step guide to replicate the analysis

-1. Download MRI raw and processed data (raw_data/proc_data) from [G-Node](https://doi.org/10.12751/g-node.699mgv).
-The proc_data is grouped, thus GF/SPF, naive/stroke mice are grouped in the correct subfolder already.
-Further, we provide the AIDAmri and AIDAconnect versions used for analysis - this way you save time with pre-set input parameters to reproduce all steps!
+1. Download MRI raw and processed data (raw_data/proc_data) from [Edmond – the Open Research Data Repository of the Max Planck Society](https://dx.doi.org/10.17617/3.5p).
+The data is grouped, thus GF/SPF, naive/stroke mice are grouped in the correct subfolder already.
+Further, we provide the AIDAmri_v1.1 and AIDAconnect_v1.0 versions which were used for analysis.
+This way you save time with pre-set input parameters to reproduce all steps!

 2. Install [AIDAmri](https://github.com/aswendtlab/AIDAmri) and [AIDAconnect](https://github.com/aswendtlab/AIDAconnect).
 Note!
 Anaconda Python 3 installation and Matlab_R2018/2019 are required, see the manuals for install instructions.